jonedavis/twilio-saasmart-demo/README.md

 TWILIO_AUTH_TOKEN=AUTH_TOKEN_HERE
 SENDGRID_API_KEY=API_KEY_HERE
 ```
-Learn more about setting your .env from Twilio's blog post, [How To Set Environment Variables](https://www.twilio.com/blog/2017/01/how-to-set-environment-variables.html).
+Read the blog post [How To Set Environment Variables](https://www.twilio.com/blog/2017/01/how-to-set-environment-variables.html) to learn more.

 You can start the server on its own with the command:
 ```bash